Posted on 9/29/2015 in UX and Design

 For example, you might have a 2 column page template that has a banner across the top, a left sidebar column (1/3rd width) for navigation and then a main editable HTML area on the right (2/3rd width).

 Using this template, you could have multiple page layouts.
 You may use this for a contact page where you place a form into the right column, or alternatively it might be used for a text page.

-A best practice is to have the designer layout an example for one of each page template that your site will use, as well as a unique examples of a page layout so that the client can visualize what the pages will look like.
+A best practice is to have the designer layout an example for one of each page template that your site will use, as well as unique examples of a page layout so that the client can visualize what the pages will look like.

-In addition to laying out these unique pages, a style guide should also be created so that there is consistently across the site for elements like font size/color, buttons, icons, link style, navigation (active/hover states), and styles for miscellaneous items like bullets, tables, forms, etc.
+In addition to laying out these unique pages, a style guide should also be created so that there is consistency across the site for elements like font size/color, buttons, icons, link style, navigation (active/hover states), and styles for miscellaneous items like bullets, tables, forms, etc.